ravistanley/ravistanley.github.io/content/post/Strings Strings Strings/index.md

 Our flag: _example.tg_

 ### Question 5
-**Attack vectors**
+**Attack vectors**<br>
 This question is quite straight forward as it asks us to select the attack vectors used by the threat actor.
 From our report, at the end of the file, there is a section on Attack Vector Overview.
 ![vector](vector.png)
 We select all the four except _Ransomware attack_.